awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 1. In the navigation pane, choose **Network Interfaces**\.

-1. In the search field, type the name of your Network Load Balancer\.
+1. In the search field, enter the name of your Network Load Balancer\.
 There is one network interface per load balancer subnet\.

 1. On the **Details** tab for each network interface, copy the address from **Primary private IPv4 IP**\.